-We contacted two sichodisculton have political institutes whereby the students must help the candidates of their choice.
+We contacted two schools which have political institutes whereby the students must help the candidates of their choice.

-We sent a special letter to the S.W.P. explaining that they should enderse us insofaras "we are all the things" Harry Ring's Militant article says "Levin is not and should be.
-We are also everything you regret Aptheker is not-despite your endorsement."
+We sent a special letter to the S.W.P. explaining that they should endorse us insofaras "we are all the things" Harry Ring's Militant article says "Levin is not and should be.
+We are also everything you regret Aptheker is not--despite your endorsement."
 They neither endorsed us, printed our letter or replied to it.

-The two Spartacist League candidates also endorsed the S.W.P. candidates in N. Y. Tha S.W.P.D saw fit, however, to office the conditates and neglected to identify him as a candidate -- unprincipled, rotten, schmucks that they are.
+The two Spartacist League candidates also endorsed the S.W.P. candidates in N. Y. The S.W.P. saw fit, however, to only mention Cmd.
+Bob Sherwood's name and neglected to identify him as a candidate--unprincipled, rotten, schmucks that they are,